 In Santiago Beach, municipality of the Cacuaco in Angola lies a wrecked cargo ship named Karl Marx.
-This beach, where maritime currents pull boats towards this long strip of land, where hundreds of boats are stranded, is where past meets the present and where the story of these hundreds of boats is intertwined with the History of the Colonization, the Decolonisation and Civil War in Angola.
+This beach, where maritime currents pull boats towards this long strip of land, where hundreds of boats are stranded, is where past meets the present and where the story of these hundreds of boats is intertwined with the History of the Colonisation, the Decolonisation and Civil War in Angola.

 Awesome and Awful